riboseinc/jekyll-theme-open-project/README.md

 ### Git repository branch behavior

-In many places, settings and frontmatter reference Git repository URLs.
+You’ll see many instances of document frontmatter referencing Git repository URLs.

-Wherever a `[*_]repo_url` property is encountered, a sibling property `[*_]repo_branch` is supported.
+Note that, wherever a `[*_]repo_url` property is encountered, a sibling property `[*_]repo_branch` is supported.

 If you reference repositories that don’t use branch name `main`,